Lumen Christi: Works based upon

-The Roman three-part version of the Lumen Christi, with its repetitions in ascending half-steps, is the basis for the dramatic organ work Incantion pour un jour saint ("Incantation for a holy day", 1949) by Jean Langlais, a favorite Easter postlude.
+The Roman three-part version of the Lumen Christi, with its repetitions in ascending half-steps, is the basis for the dramatic organ work Incantation pour un jour saint ("Incantation for a holy day", 1949) by Jean Langlais, a favorite Easter postlude.

 Other uses

 Lumen Christi is also the name of several Catholic convents, high schools, and of the German religious community Gemeinschaft Lumen Christi.